-Our research collaborations include the disciplinary areas of epidemiology, nursing, economics, social science, public health, policy analysis, dietetics, food and nutrition science, physiotherapy, occupational therapy, speech pathology, psychology, and exercise science.
+Our research collaborations include the disciplinary areas of epidemiology, nursing, economics, social science, public health, policy analysis, dietetics, food and nutrition science, physiotherapy, pharmacy, occupational therapy, speech pathology, optometry, psychology, and exercise science.
 Our collaborations are local, regional, national and international with partnerships involving other universities, local and federal government, national institutions, health and aged care services and technology industries.

 The Ageing Research Group is an Australian Association of Gerontology (AAG) Collaborating Research Centre.

 Our core areas of activity are:

 - health services and older people

 - healthy ageing and preventive health

 - nutrition and physical activity

 See our projects for more details about our work.